Understanding of Grey Market Premium in IPO

 Kostak:

-We can also trade the IPO application in the same way as grey market premium but the difference is, that applications are traded after the IPO application window closed.
+We can also trade the IPO application in the same way as the grey market premium but the difference is, that applications are traded after the IPO application window closes.
 This is called kostak price.

-Let us understand in a simple way, if you have a trading account and apply for the IPO Later on you don’t want to subscribe, in this case, you can sell your application to an interested buyer in the grey market who will take a risk.
+Let us understand simply, if you have a trading account and apply for the IPO Later on you don’t want to subscribe, in this case, you can sell your application to an interested buyer in the grey market who will take a risk.
 The profit you make is kostak rate.

 Please have a look at our article on Biocon Share price Qualitative Analysis.